rail5/SimpleFS/README.md

 </Directory>
 ```

 These security measures *aren't absolutely essential*, as regardless, nobody can upload files without being signed in.
-However, the public-facing download links being in the form of **download.php?id=XXXXX** is considered to be a *security feature* as it prevents **unintended recipients** from downloading files not meant for them.
+However, the public-facing download links being in the form of **download.php?id=XXXXX** is considered to be a *security feature* as it helps to prevent **unintended recipients** from discovering and downloading files not meant for them.
 In this same vein, it's a good idea to disallow indiscriminate access to the FileDB and files directory.

 # Requirements
 * [PHP 7.2+](https://www.php.net)